 The full auto EL backlight with afterglow is a must-have feature that helps you to read the time even in low-light conditions.
 The solar rechargeable battery has a five-month life expectancy.

-If you’d like to learn more about the G-Shock range you should read our list of the 7 best G-Shock watches for the military.
+If you’d like to learn more about the G-Shock range, you should read our list of the 7 best G-Shock watches for the military.
 If those aren’t tough enough, nothing will be!

-3. Casio G-Shock Rangeman
+6. Casio G-Shock Rangeman

-The Casio G-Shock Rangeman was the first solar-powered smartwatch back in 2018 and it would be wrong to not include it in this list of solar-powered timepieces.
-However, Casio now offers a wide range of solar-powered watches and so if you decide that this model isn’t the one for you there are others to choose from – such as the Casio G-Shock Tough Solar.
+The Casio G-Shock Rangeman was the first solar-powered smartwatch back in 2018, and it would be wrong not to include it in this list of solar-powered timepieces.
+However, Casio now offers a wide range of solar-powered watches, and so if you decide that this model isn’t the one for you, there are others to choose from – such as the Casio G-Shock Tough Solar.

-Aesthetically it looks good and it feels great on your wrist but the buttons are hard to use and the screen isn’t particularly advanced compared with competitors.
+Aesthetically it looks good, and it feels great on your wrist, but the buttons are hard to use, and the screen isn’t particularly advanced compared with competitors.

 It’s very expensive, especially for a watch that has been around for a while.
-That being said, I’m pretty sure that if we were stuck in the wilderness then this watch would get you home with ease.
-It’s mud, dust and waterproof so that you can take it on the wettest expedition without damaging it – and that’s what makes it a great choice for anyone who wants to get a solar charging watch.
+That being said, I’m pretty sure that if we were stuck in the wilderness, then this watch would get you home with ease.
+It’s mud, dust, and waterproof so that you can take it on the wettest expedition without damaging it – and that’s what makes it a great choice for anyone who wants to get a solar charging watch.

-5. Garmin Fenix 6 Pro Solar
+7. Garmin Fenix 6 Pro Solar

-The Garmin Fenix 6 is among the best multi-sport wearables money can buy, with success and adventure monitoring and also GPS-based navigation for just about any outdoor activity.
+The Garmin Fenix 6 is among the best multi-sport wearables money can buy, with success and adventure monitoring and GPS-based navigation for just about any outdoor activity.

 Train with a tough yet stylish watch with a 1.3-inch touchscreen and titanium, stainless steel, or DLC lined bezel.

-You can log a heck of a lot with this device with it’s upgraded exercise profiles, such as advanced grit and flow measures while mountain biking.
+You can log a heck of a lot with this device with its upgraded exercise profiles, such as advanced grit and flow measures while mountain biking.
 Even surfing!

 Improved performance statistics, like the acclimation 2.0 widget, to review additional data to see if the body is holding up to the new elevation, will help you overcome difficult obstacles.

-Preloaded TOPO charts, ski maps for 2,000 worldwide ski resorts, support for various global navigation satellite systems (GPS, GLONASS, and Galileo), and built-in sensors for 3-axis compass, gyroscope, and barometric altimeter help you navigate the outdoors.
+Preloaded TOPO charts, ski maps for 2,000 worldwide ski resorts, support for various global navigation satellite systems (GPS, GLONASS, and Galileo), built-in sensors for 3-axis compass, gyroscope, and barometric altimeter help you navigate the outdoors.

-5. Garmin Instinct Solar
+8. Garmin Instinct Solar

-This Garmin smartwatch has a body battery energy tracking feature that monitors your heart rate, stress and sleep.
+This Garmin smartwatch has a body battery energy tracking feature that monitors your heart rate, stress, and sleep.
 It gives you all the information you need to live a safe active lifestyle.

 The wrist heart rate feature, which provides useful data even when you’re underwater, allows you to keep track of your heartbeat.

-6. Citizen Eco-Drive Range
+9. Citizen Eco-Drive Range

-If you are looking for a quality solar-powered smartwatch that looks like a traditional watch then the Citizen Eco-Drive range is the one for you.
+If you are looking for a quality solar-powered smartwatch that looks like a traditional watch, then the Citizen Eco-Drive range is the one for you.
 The River model allows you to set the side buttons to function the way you want.
-It can be used to make calls, track steps, get directions and much more.
+It can be used to make calls, track steps, get directions, and much more.

 While the watch may look traditional, the screen is far from it.
 You’ll get your notifications displayed directly on the face of the watch like a typical smartwatch.
-You can download functions from the Riiiver store to personalise your experience.
+You can download functions from the Riiiver store to personalize your experience.
 Furthermore, it tracks activity really well, giving you a complete overview in the app.

 There is a choice between four different designs.

-7. Matrix PowerWatch 2
+10. Matrix PowerWatch 2

 It’s 42mm in width with a black metal case with red accents that make it pop.
-It’s simple-to-use dials give access to all its functions and it feels great on your wrist.
-All in all, this is a fantastic watch for anyone who wants solar panels, style and no pressure to conform to the well-known platforms.
-This watch really will last a lifetime of activity and so the initial outlay may make it worthwhile in the long one.
+Its simple-to-use dials give access to all its functions, and it feels great on your wrist.
+All in all, this is a fantastic watch for anyone who wants solar panels, style, and no pressure to conform to the well-known platforms.
+This watch really will last a lifetime of activity, and so the initial outlay may make it worthwhile in the long one.

-The first solar watch came out in the 1970s and since then the tech has gone through some impressive changes.
+The first solar watch came out in the 1970s, and since then, the tech has gone through some impressive changes.
 The earlier styles were big and heavy because they needed to accommodate large solar panels.
-Thankfully, we’ve refined this and you can now own a watch you love that will stay with you for 20 years or more.
+Thankfully, we’ve refined this, and you can now own a watch you love that will stay with you for 20 years or more.

-Last Updated on July 9, 2021
+Last Updated on October 19, 2021